 Keep It Classic With Black and White

 “Black and white are often forgotten colors,” says Hobbs.
 “If you’re looking for a modern and minimal look, consider black-and-white or even all-white artwork.”
 Black and white are a timeless, classic color scheme that is always hip and trendy.
-Because your putting the two classiest colors together the sheer allure of a black-and-white office is undeniable.
+Because you're putting the two classiest colors together the sheer allure of a black-and-white office is undeniable.

-Not only can you use black in white in furniture, but “black-and-white photography feels great,” says Mazzarini.
+Not only can you use black and white in furniture, but “black-and-white photography feels great,” says Mazzarini.
 If you opt for a gallery wall, Manzannari suggests trying a collection of art, layered or against the floor, with the same black or white color frame.